 i) Postman: It is basically an API toolchain that empowers the developers to run, test, document, and evaluate the performance of their API.

-Although the world is full of APIs and APIs, there is still a major gap in utilizing the perks of API.
-While some APIs make integration to the app a breeze, other turns it into a nightmare.
-To help you out in ensuring that you build a former one, here are some of the factors related to APIs for developers to consider:
+j) Swagger: It is an open-source framework which is used for API development software.
+Big technology giants such as GettyImages and Microsoft use Swagger.
+Although the world is full of APIs, there is still a major gap in utilizing the perks of API technology.
+While some APIs make integration to the app a breeze, other turn it into a nightmare.
+To help you out in ensuring that you build a former one, here are some of the efficient API features for developers to consider in this API development guide:

-a) Modification timestamps/Search by criteria: An API should let the users search data based on different criteria, like a date.
+a) Modification timestamps/Search by criteria: The foremost API feature that an app should have is Modification timestamps/Search by criteria.
+An API should let the users search data based on different criteria, like a date.
 This is because it’s the changes (update, edit and delete) that we consider just after the first initial data synchronization.

 b) Paging: Many times, it happens that we do not want to see the complete data changed, but just a glimpse of it.
 In such a scenario, the API should be capable of determining how much data to display in one go and at what frequency.
 It should also inform the end user about the no. of pages of data remaining.